grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 **Johnny:** Nice.
 Now the code does not compile, because we don't have a `reservationInProgressFactory`.
 So let's create it.

-**Benjamin:** And, as you said earlier, it should be a mock.
+**Benjamin:** And, as you said earlier, it should be a mock object.
 Then this will be the definition:

 ```csharp
 var reservationInProgressFactory = Substitute.For<ReservationInProgressFactory>();